 - Processes that can be done in no other way than in vacuum;

-- Processes that can be done better in vacuum from a metallurgical standpoint;
+- Processes that can be done better in a vacuum from a metallurgical standpoint;

-- Processes that can be done better in vacuum from an economic viewpoint;
+- Processes that can be done better in a vacuum from an economic viewpoint;

-- Processes that can be done better in vacuum from a surface finish perspective;
+- Processes that can be done better in a vacuum from a surface finish perspective;

-- Process that can be done better in vacuum from an environmental perspective.
+- Processes that can be done better in a vacuum from an environmental perspective.